aleksandr-efimenko/personal-portfolio-website/_posts/compare-objects.md

 ---
 title: "4 ways to compare objects in Javascript"
-excerpt: "In this article, we will implement a custom object and array comparison function.
-We will use recursion to implement the comparison function."
+excerpt: "In this article, I will implement a custom object and array comparison function.
+I will use recursion to implement the comparison function.
+I will also compare the performance of different methods of object comparison."
 coverImage: "/blog/compare-objects/cover.png"
 date: "2023-12-29"
 ogImage: